AJFaraday/smiff_music/docs/context_help/drums.md

 Drums provide the rhythm for SMIFF.
+You can find out what they are with:
+* list drums
 You could try these messsages to change some drums:
 * play kick on step 1
 * play hihat on steps 1, 2 and 3
 * play snare on steps 9 to 13